 Does heat training help with altitude?

+Heat training can help endurance athletes perform at altitude, particularly if the athlete does not have access to altitude or other mechanisms to mimic this environment (such as a chamber, an altitude tent, and actual higher-altitude environments, to name a few).
+Hot environments, let’s take, a dry-heat sauna, elicit stress on the system whilst it’s in a resting state, particularly if the individual spends a decent amount of time in the dry-heat sauna.
+Note, to elicit favorable adaptations, as mentioned earlier, 20-30 mins in the sauna post run or ride can have a multitude of positive benefits.
+The reason being is your core temperature is already elevated, corresponding with an elevated HR.
 At altitude, the physiological systems of individuals not acclimatized to the environment will experience elevated levels of stress at rest and exercise.
 Heat acclimation protocols can assist with attenuating this strain altitude.
 As discussed above in the beneficial adaptations of heat training and/or heat protocol, there will be an increase in plasma volume, and a lower core body temperature to elicit better oxygen delivery to working muscles.
 Better oxygen delivery to working muscles is a very favorable adaptation for an endurance athlete looking to perform at altitude.

 However, as discussed in the intro of this post, stress is stress, and if an individual is living and/or training at a high altitude, and does not need to prepare for a race in the heat, heat training and protocols may not be necessary.
 The key pillar to successful training is even better recovery.
 These tools should be used under the supervision of a specialist, and the minimum dosage to elicit positive adaptations should be given.
 Further, the added stress of heat training and/or heat protocols should be in harmony with the training load of the athlete.
 For example, don’t schedule the highest volume week with the largest doses of heat training.
 That’s a sure way to burn out and impact recovery.
+For those out there that are interested in a cellular level, below I will briefly discuss heat shock protein (HSP) responses when exposed to altitude.

 Heat Shock Proteins (HSP), altitude, and heat acclimation for endurance athletes.